 As more people discover its great qualities, cactus foods and drinks are making an appearance in grocery stores, restaurants, and farmers’ markets around the world.

-You can find them from the southern USA to Patagonia, where they grow wild.
-It is also common to find them in the south of the Iberian Peninsula, Italy, and North Africa, where they were introduced by the Spanish 500 years ago.
+Cacti can be found from the southern USA to Patagonia, where they grow wild.
+They also often can be found in the south of the Iberian Peninsula, Italy, and North Africa, where they were introduced by the Spanish 500 years ago.

 The chumba fig tree or nopal cactus has three different edible sections: the cladioli, shovels or stalks of the cactus (nopal), which would constitute the leaves, the flower petals, which can be added to salads; and the prickly pear or prickly pear, the fruit.